TaitoUnited/taito-cli/support/README.md

 ## zsh

-Add zsh-completion folder to your $fpath.
-For example in `~/.zshrc`:
+Add zsh-completion folder to your $fpath before zsh completions are loaded.
+For example at the beginning of the `~/.zshrc` file:

     fpath=(~/xxx/taito-cli/support/zsh-completion $fpath)